Richard Jensen (footballer): Aberdeen F.C.

 rumoured £400,000 transfer fee.
 He debuted with his new team in Scottish Premiership on 27 August 2023, in a 2–2 away draw against St Mirren.
 Jensen also represented Aberdeen in the 2023–24 UEFA Europa Conference League, playing in all six group stage matches against Eintracht Frankfurt, PAOK, and HJK Helsinki.

 Vejle Boldklub (loan)

 On 23 August 2024, Jensen joined Danish Superliga club Vejle Boldklub on a season-long loan deal.
+He made his debut for Vejle on 30 August 2024 in a Danish Superliga match in Lyngby Stadium, against Lyngby Boldklub.

 Panionios

 Upon his release from Aberdeen, Jensen joined Super League Greece 2 side Panionios.

 International career

 Jensen was a youth international for Finland at various youth levels.
 He captained Finland U21 in the 2019 UEFA European Under-21 Championship qualification.

 He made his debut for the Finland national team on 7 June 2022 in a UEFA Nations League qualification game in Helsinki Olympic Stadium against Montenegro.

 Personal life

 Jensen's younger brother, Fredrik Jensen is also a professional footballer at Aris.